Derek Carr Player Prop Bets for the NFL Playoffs - Las Vegas vs. Cincinnati - NewsBreak

 Matchup vs. Cincinnati

-- While Carr didn't throw multiple TDs in a game against the Bengals, he threw one touchdown pass in all three of those contests.
+- Carr threw a touchdown pass in each of those games against the Bengals.

 - Note: Carr's stats vs. Bengals date back to 2016.